markbsigler/.dotfiles/README.md

 - If you see `?` instead of icons, double-check your terminal font setting.

-## Cross-Platform Dotfiles
+## Cross-Platform .dotfiles

-A comprehensive, portable dotfiles setup that works seamlessly across macOS and Linux systems.
+A comprehensive, portable .dotfiles setup that works seamlessly across macOS and Linux systems.
 Features intelligent platform detection, modern shell enhancements, developer tools, and cross-platform compatibility.

 ## ✨ Features